microsoft/OMS-Agent-for-Linux/tools/OMIcheck/README.md

 - It runs a remote command to detect OMI version, and reports findings.

 - Optional flag to install omi 1.6.9.1 is off by default.
 When set to true,
-  > if LinuxDiagnostics or OMSAgentLinux extension is installed, they will be updated.
-  > If not, the omi package will be downloaded from github and updated.
+   > The omi package will be downloaded from github and updated.

 - You can run the script back to back more than once for validations.